|License Type||SaaS & On-Premise|

 • To create an API key use the following link: https://id.atlassian.com/manage-profile/security/api-tokens

-If you’re using the on-prem version of Jira substitute the API Key for the password associated with the Username you entered
+If you’re using the on-premises version of Jira substitute the API Key for the password associated with the Username you entered

 Test the connection.
-To connect to Jira you might need to open connectivity to a couple IP addresses.
-Details can be found in our knowledge base article.
+To connect to your Jira instance you may need to open inbound connectivity from the Contrast Server's outbound IP addresses - details can be found in this knowledge base article.

 For an unsuccessful test, check that the URL you received from Jira and the one you posted in Contrast are matching.
 Contact Contrast Support (firstname.lastname@example.org) if necessary.